zelixirSH/HybridSP/README.md

 It demonstrates exceptional accuracy in protein-ligand docking and virtual screening, rivaling or even surpassing state-of-the-art deep learning models.

 ## Installation
-The following packages should be installed:
+The following packages should be installed (using pip or conda):

     numpy
     openbabel